 - Gender Inclusive Housing started as a pilot program during the 2018-2019 academic year at Montana State University that allows students to live in a suite, regardless of their sex or gender.
 This means that you may be in a suite with another student who identifies as a man, a woman, or any other gender identity.

 - Students will have the opportunity to participate in a number of hall and campus programs including Safe Zone Training, American Indian Heritage Day, Black History Month, India Night, Coming Out Day, International Food Bazaar as well as a number of other campus programs that are hosted throughout the year.

 - The community will have programs and resources provided throughout the year around various topics of diversity including race, gender, age, language, socioeconomic status, religion, political affiliation, geographical background, gender identity, sexual orientation, national origin, and ability status.

 - Residents are encouraged to have open dialogue with parent(s) or guardian(s) about their choice to reside in a gender inclusive unit.

-- Students that live in this community will be required to provide feedback to the Residence Life department and the University about their overall satisfaction and suggestions for improvement to the living option in the future.
+- Students that live in this community will be required to provide feedback to the University Student Housing department and the University about their overall satisfaction and suggestions for improvement to the living option in the future.